dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/display-map-item.jpg

-You return to the normal topic map via the same "Topcimap" drop-down menu.
+You return to the normal topic map via the same "Topicmap" drop-down menu.